pfeilbr/serverless-finance/README.md

 send balance in google sheets to SMS notification phone numbers. runs daily.
 SMS numbers stored in SSM parameter store.

-access to google sheets doc is via [Google APIs Node.js Client](https://github.com/googleapis/google-api-nodejs-client).
+* access to google sheets doc is via [Google APIs Node.js Client](https://github.com/googleapis/google-api-nodejs-client).
 OAuth is used to authenticate and the first time requires user interaction.  `credentials.json` contains the OAuth details and `token.json` contains `access_token`, `refresh_token`, etc.
+* you must generate `credentials.json` and save in the root
+* `token.json` is created on first run and required manual interaction

-To update functon with `token.json`, run locally which will generate `token.json`, then deploy.
+* To update functon with `token.json`, run locally which will generate `token.json`, then deploy.

 ## Running